An adequacy theorem between mixed powerdomains and probabilistic concurrency (extended version): Denotational semantics

 \section{Denotational semantics}

-\textbf{The intensional step.} As alluded to in Section~\ref{sec:intro}, the first step in defining our denotational semantics is to solve a domain equation of resumptions, with the branching structure given by a mixed powerdomain (Section~\ref{sec:back}).
+\textbf{The intensional step.} As alluded to in Section~\ref{sec:intro} the first step in defining our denotational semantics is to solve a domain equation of resumptions, with the branching structure given by a mixed powerdomain (Section~\ref{sec:back}).
 More specifically we solve,

 for a chosen $x \in \{l,u,b\}$ and where $(-)^S$ is the $S$-indexed product construct.
 In order to not overburden notation we abbreviate $\Pow_x$ simply to $\Pow$ whenever the choice of $x$ is unconstrained.
 We also denote the functor $\Pow_x \PP(S + (-) \times S)^S$ by $R_x$ and abbreviate the latter simply to $R$ whenever the choice of $x$ is unconstrained.
-Now, in the case that $x \in \{l,u\}$ the solution of Equation~\eqref{domeq} is obtained standardly, more specifically by employing the standard final coalgebra construction, \cite[Theorem IV-5.5]{gierz03}, and the following straightforward theorem. \begin{theorem} The functor $R_x$ is locally continuous for every $x \in \{l,u,b\}$. \end{theorem} The case $x \in \{b\}$ (which moves us to the category $\Coh$) is just slightly more complex: one additionally appeals to \cite[Exercise IV-4.15]{gierz03}.
+Now, in the case that $x \in \{l,u\}$ the solution of Equation~\eqref{domeq} is obtained standardly, more specifically by employing the standard final coalgebra construction, \cite[Theorem IV-5.5]{gierz03}, and the following straightforward proposition. \begin{proposition} The functor $R_x$ is locally continuous for every $x \in \{l,u,b\}$. \end{proposition} The case $x \in \{b\}$ (which moves us from $\Dom$ to the category $\Coh$) is just slightly more complex: one additionally appeals to \cite[Exercise IV-4.15]{gierz03}.
 Notably in all cases the solution thus obtained is always the greatest one \ie\ the carrier $\nu R$ of the final $R$-coalgebra.
-It is also the smallest one in a certain technical sense: it is the initial $R$-strict algebra, a fact that follows from $R$ being strict and \cite[Theorem IV-4.5]{gierz03}.
+It is also the smallest one in a certain technical sense: it is the initial $R$-strict algebra~\cite[Chapter IV]{gierz03}, a fact that follows from $R$ being strict (\ie\ it preserves strict morphisms) and \cite[Theorem IV-4.5]{gierz03}.
 Both finality and initiality are crucial to our work: we will use the final coalgebra property to define the intensional semantics $\asem{-}$ and then extensionally collapse the latter by recurring to the initial algebra property.

 Let us thus proceed by detailing the intensional semantics.
 It is based on the notion of primitive corecursion~\cite{uustalu99} which we briefly recall next.

 \begin{theorem} Let $\catC$ be a category with binary coproducts and $\funF : \catC \to \catC$ be a functor with a final coalgebra $\unfold : \nu \funF \cong \funF(\nu \funF)$.
 For every $\catC$-morphism $f : X \to \funF(\nu \funF + X)$ there exists a unique $\catC$-morphism $h : X \to \nu \funF$ that makes the following diagram commute.